drwiner/vaadin-fundamentals/README.md

-# Vaadin Tutorial Solutions for Vaadin 22
+# Vaadin Sample App for Vaadin 22

-This project is the solutions to the Vaadin 14 tutorials adapted to run in Vaadin 22 environment, then pushed to Google Cloud Platform
+This project is the combined solutions to the Vaadin 14 with Spring-Boot tutorials adapted to run in Vaadin 22 environment and added Auth0 universal login.

-Then added Auth0 credentials, (use auth-default.properties and `mv` to auth0.properties).
+To use Auth0 universal login, see auth-default.properties and `cp` to auth0.properties.

+### Login View Options
-- Auth0LoginView.class delegates to Auth0 universal login.
+- Auth0LoginView.class delegates to Auth0 universal login with Vaadin Spring Servlet
 - LoginView does VaadinSession Login and has sample user tokens.

 Run with `mvn spring-boot:run`

+# Production

 To prepare for production:
 `mvn install -Pproduction`